internet-relay-chat/IRCP/README.md

 Everything is done in a heavily throttled manner for stealth to avoid detection.

+## Opt-out
+The IRC networks we scanned are PUBLIC networks...any person can freely connect & parse the same information.
+Send your hate mail to [scan@internetrelaychat.org](mailto://scan@internetrelaychat.org)

 ## Collected Information
 All of the raw data from a server is logged & stored.
 The categories below are stored seperately & hilight the key information we are after: